jean-colombel/EventApp/README.md

 ### For the back-end (Web API), I used the .NET framework v6.0, they are no further requirements.

 1. Launch the KumojinAPI

+The WebAPI uses an *inMemory* database, all changes will be lost after closing.